ajmalhakeem/business_website/README.md

 #Business Website
 This is the business website repo I am making for a school assignment.
+I will be updating this Markdown file every time I do something related to this project.
+It will not be about the edits I make in the actual project, rather it will be more about the assignment-related parts of the project ie. which phase I am currently on, etc.

 ##Contents
 * [31st of August](#thirtyFirstAug)